Family Law Attorneys in Princeton

 When a marriage needs to be legally dissolved, the whole family is affected.
-Divorce is a very difficult time for both spouses and for any children who may be a part of the family.
-Legal issues can arise many years after a divorce is final as well, such as changes in life requiring adjustments to things such as child support or custody.
-At Katz, Kantor, Stonestreet & Buckner, our goal is to represent our clients in a way that will benefit them emotionally and financially as they encounter the difficulties that arise in decisions of divorce, custody and child support.
+There are life changes that require adjustments to things such as child support or custody.
+At Katz, Kantor, Stonestreet & Buckner, our goal is to represent our clients in a way that will benefit them emotionally and financially as they encounter the difficulties that arise in decisions of divorce, custody, and child support.
 We can help you navigate through these hard times to reach a positive conclusion.
-If you are in need of legal help related to a family matter, call us at 304-431-4050 or contact us online.

 Grounds for Divorce in West Virginia

-The grounds for divorce are the reasons why the marriage is not working and must be legally severed.
+In West Virginia, couples who divorce must specify why the marriage is not working and must be legally severed.
 The most common ground for divorce is irreconcilable differences, which is a form of a no-fault divorce.
-Another form of no-fault divorce is a one year separation.
-In order to claim a one year separation as a ground for divorce, you must have a witness other than you or your spouse to testify to the fact that you have been separated from your spouse for one year.
+Another form of no-fault divorce is a one-year separation.
+In order to claim a one-year separation as a ground for divorce, you must have a witness other than you or your spouse to testify to the fact that you have been separated from your spouse for one year.

 In West Virginia, you can use either a no-fault ground or a fault ground for divorce.
 Some of the most common at-fault reasons for divorce include:

 - One spouse is in prison

 - A spouse is physically unable to have sexual intercourse

 Filing for a fault type of divorce can be advantageous to the spouse who is not at fault when there is a dispute over child custody or the division of marital property.
 This can also be used as a factor in determining alimony.